-The University disciplinary process is consistent with the University's policies and procedures and will include a prompt, fair, and impartial initial investigation and final resolution process transparent to the accuser and the accused.
-The University will take all reasonable steps to conduct the investigation in a timely manner, designated by the University's policy, however, the proceedings timeframe allows for extensions for good cause with written notice to the accuse and the accused of the delay and the reason for the delay.
+The University disciplinary process is consistent with the University's policies and procedures and will include a prompt, fair, and impartial initial investigation and final resolution process transparent to the reporting party and responding party.
+The University will take all reasonable steps to conduct the investigation in a timely manner, designated by the University's policy, however, the proceedings timeframe allows for extensions for good cause with written notice to the reporting party and responding party of the delay and the reason for the delay.